os69os/Build-it-right/README.md

   - Window_Ratio: the percentage of windows in the building
   - Skylight_Ratio: the percentage of the light penetration from upper canopy above the open space
   - Area: building area
+  - Court_Length: Court Length
+  - Court_Width: Width of the court
   - Form_Factor: shape of the building block as a 3D block
+  - Surface_Volume_Ratio: An adjective that reflects the shape of a building block
   - Cooling_Load: the load required during a year for cooling
   - Heating_Load:	the load required during a year for heating
   - Shape_Box: the building shape